bitflight-devops/github-action-readme-generator/README.md

 <!-- end description -->

-This is a CLI tool and GitHub Action that reads in the details from a GitHub Action's `action.yml` file and updates the `README.md` file with the `name`, `description`, `usage`, `inputs`, `outputs`, and examples of the action.
-Configuration can be provided via a `.ghadocs.json` file stored in the root directory of the Action's repository, via the command line when using the cli, or via the `with:` section of this Action.
+This is a CLI tool and GitHub Action that reads the details from a GitHub Action's `action.yml` file.
+It updates the `README.md` file with the `name`, `description`, `usage`, `inputs`, `outputs`, and examples of the action.
+Configuration can be provided through a `.ghadocs.json` file stored in the root directory of the Action's repository, via the command line when using the CLI, or through the `with:` section of this Action.

-This tool uses markdown comments as delimiting tokens within the `README.md` file to determine where to place the generated content.
+📝 This tool uses markdown comments as delimiting tokens within the README.md file to determine where to place the generated content.

-[`README.example.md`](README.example.md) example with all fields filled in, and no other free-form content.
+🔗 You can find an example with all fields filled in, and no other free-form content, in the [`README.example.md`](README.example.md) file.

-## CLI usage
+## CLI Usage

 | Usage Options                      | Description                                                                                 | Default          |
 | ---------------------------------- | ------------------------------------------------------------------------------------------- | ---------------- |